Beef Daube Provençal

 Best Quick Bread: Coconut Banana Bread with Lime Glaze

 Banana bread is consistenly one of the most searched-for terms on CookingLight.com, and with good reason―it's versatile, quick, and everybody loves it.
-We've had lots of banana breads in the magazine, but this one stands out: When we polled staffers about
+We've had lots of banana breads in the magazine, but this one stands out.

 Best Chicken: Roasted Chicken with Onions, Potatoes, and Gravy